joinbox/guidelines/node.js/README.md

 	/.gitignore

-all file and foldernames must be written in camelCase, normally with the first letter in lowercase ( except for classes ).
+All file and foldernames must be written in camelCase, normally with the first letter in lowercase ( except for classes ).

 ## code structure

 You should implement the aplications & modules like it's done in the demo project [ee-webserver](https://github.com/eventEmitter/ee-webserver).
 It's very important that you use the modules recommended by joinbox.
 Classes must be implemented using the ee-class module.
-If you plan to use other modules & libraries you must contact joinbox in advance.
+If you plan to use other modules & libraries you must contact joinbox before you start using them.

 ## recommended libraries

-Modules provided & approved by joinbox.
+List of modules provided & approved by joinbox.
 Some of the libraries created by joinbox ( e*-* ) will have bugs or not all the required functionality.
-You may contribute code to the libraries ( all libraries listed below are opensource and MIT licenced ) or file bugreports so that we can fix it asap for you.
+You may contribute code to the libraries ( all libraries listed below are opensource and MIT licenced ) or file bugreports so that we can fix it asap for you. if you provide code for these modules and you expect us to pay for it you have ask us prior to contributing.

 ### basic libraries